 What You Need

-- Green tea leaves – the actual amount would be one teaspoon for some green tea.
+- Green tea leaves – the actual amount is 1 teaspoon per serving.
 You may likewise utilize green tea pearls.

 - A tea strainer.
-Wash and dry it – this progression is fundamental if you utilize this filter to make dark tea available.
+Wash and dry it – this step is essential if you use this filter to make dark tea available.

 - A glass